Agent Agreement – Terms and Conditions

 Agent Firms must obtain prior written approval from the Agent Supervisor for any legal research exceeding one hour in relation to a file.

-The time spent travelling by the most reasonable and economical route is billable time.
+The time spent travelling from the Agent's usual place of business, by the most reasonable and economical route is billable time.
+Refer to section 10.8.7 for disbursement allowances.

 10.8 Disbursements